lalaithion/MonadPaper/monads.md

 Let's break it down step by step.
 First, the `inner_function`:

  * `inner_function` takes a tuple containing the matched value and the remainder of the text.
 It's going to mostly ignore the remainder of the text.
- * Then, it applies the function passed to `bindp` to the matched value, transforming it into some other value.
-However, because it might fail, it returns a Result Monad.
+ * Then, it applies the function (passed to `bindp`) to the matched value, transforming it into some other value.
+However, because it might fail, it returns a Result Monad holding that other value.
- * We want to return a Result Monad holding a tuple; so we're going to bind a function to the Result returned from `function` that sticks the value in that Monad inside of a tuple that also has the remaining text.
+ * We want to return a Result Monad holding a tuple containing that other value and the remainder of the text, but the other value is in a Monad, so we need to either (a) manually pull it out, or (b) use bind.
+ * We can use bind with `lambda x: Result.ok((x, remainder))` to pull the value x out of the Result Monad, and stick it back into a new Result Monad as the first member of the tuple we want.

-If we think of this in the context of "Monads values with context", then the matched value is the value, and the remaining text is the context. `bindp` takes a function, and lets that function operate on the value of the monad without changing the context.
+If we think of this in the context of "Monads are values with context", then the matched value is the value, and the remaining text is the context. `bindp` takes a function, and lets that function operate on the value of the Monad without changing the context.

 If we recall, `fmap` is very similar to `bind`, with the exception that the function passed to `fmap` is one we know isn't going to fail, and therefore doesn't return a Result Monad, just a simple value.
 Therefore, it requires slightly different handling.
 Luckily, since we know it won't fail, we can make it into a function that does return a Result Monad by simply wrapping it's return value in an `Result.Ok` monad.